nvim-flutter/flutter-tools.nvim/README.md

 In order to run flutter commands you _might_ need to pass either a _path_ or a _command_ to the plugin so it can find your installation of flutter.
 Most people will not need this since it will find the executable path of `flutter` if it is in your `$PATH`.

-If using something like `asdf` or some other version manager, or you installed flutter via `snap` or in some other custom way, then you need to pass in a command by specifying `flutter_lookup_cmd = <my-command>`.
+If using something like `asdf` or some other version manager or in some other custom way, then you need to pass in a command by specifying `flutter_lookup_cmd = <my-command>`.
 If you have a full path already you can pass it in using `flutter_path`.

-If using a `snap` installation set your `flutter_lookup_cmd` to `"echo $HOME/snap/flutter/common/flutter/bin/flutter"` which is where this is usually installed by `snap`.
-Alternatively you can use the `experimental.lsp_derive_paths` option which should auto-magically find your flutter installation.
+If you are on linux, this plugin will automatically set the `flutter_lookup_cmd` to `flutter sdk-path` which allows finding `snap` installations of flutter.
+If this doesn't work for any reason likely an old version of flutter before this command was added, you can set your `flutter_lookup_cmd` to `"echo $HOME/snap/flutter/common/flutter/bin/flutter"` which is where this is usually installed by `snap`.

 ### Telescope Integration